-The book is a nice collection of rules which the author discovered while finishing his Ph.D. and transitioning into a full-time faculty position.
+The book is an excellent collection of rules which the author discovered while finishing his Ph.D. and transitioning into a full-time faculty position.

 Working right trumps finding the right work.